systems-nuts/hcontainer-tutorial/README.md

 ```
 ## Example of using scripts

-We provide scripts that can help you to do migration easily.
+We provide scripts that can help you to do migration easily. **Nginx is not support by script**
 The scripts intros:
 1. check.sh will help user check current Cgroup support
 2. builder.sh is helper to build H-container